Presently: Université de Lyon 1, CNRS-LIRIS

 Stanford University (2017) and another year as a Research Scientist at MIT (1999-2000).
 In 2000, he joined the faculty of the University of Montreal, Canada, as an Associate Professor.
 Since 2009, he has been a Full Professor at the University of Lyon, France, where he holds a distinguished chair of ANR, the French equivalent of NSF.
 He regularly serves on Editorial Boards of several prestigious journals and on Program Committees of the key conferences in computer graphics, such as SIGGRAPH, SIGGRAPH Asia, Eurographics, NPAR, EGSR, CGI, etc. His research interests lie mainly in computer graphics, in photorealistic and non-photorealistic rendering, in Monte Carlo and Quasi-Monte Carlo sampling, in digital halftoning, in color science and in mathematical foundations of computer graphics.

-Computer Graphics, Mote Carlo and Quasi-Monte Carlo Methods, Sampling, Number Theory, Low-Discrepancy Sequences,
+Computer Graphics, Monte Carlo and Quasi-Monte Carlo Methods, Sampling, Number Theory, Low-Discrepancy Sequences,

 Photorealistic and Nonphotorealistic Rendering, Tilings and Patterns, Space-Filling Curves, Digital Halftoning, Color Science, Perception and Visual Cues.